New York Insurance Law

-Starting January 1, 2020, millions of New Yorkers will finally have a chance of a family.
+Millions of New Yorkers have a chance of a family.
 Because of the hard work of RESOLVE advocates and our coalition partners, New York State lawmakers passed major updates to the existing insurance law that would impact people with infertility, those who struggle to build a family, and cancer patients who want to protect their future fertility.

 So, what does the change to the New York insurance law actually do?
 Watch while we break it down here in this video.